-Coastal and Marine Geology Program
+USGS Coastal and Marine Geology Program

-News stories for October 2013.
+News Archive - stories from October 2013.

 A year after Hurricane Sandy collided with the East coast, the U.S. Geological Survey continues to study the changes left behind in its devastating path.
 Scientists are generating critical information to aid the recovery process of the coastal areas and help communities become more resilient against future extreme storms.

 The USGS' ability to conduct these studies is getting a big boost.
 The Department of the Interior announced today the funding of supplemental appropriations for nine USGS projects, which total $22.4 million, for mitigating the impacts of Hurricane Sandy and supporting the rebuilding process.
 These new projects will deliver high-resolution topographical surveys; evaluations of ecosystem resiliency; enhanced storm tide monitoring, vulnerability assessments and data display capabilities; documentation of coastal processes and vulnerabilities of Fire Island, New York and Assateague Island regional areas; assessments of estuarine responses to the storm and changes to the barrier islands; and forecasts of biological vulnerabilities.

 Read more: USGS Awarded Supplemental Funds to Support Hurricane Sandy Rebuilding posted: 2013-10-31

 Sound Waves - USGS bi-monthly newsletter of coastal and marine research

 Newswave Newsletter - U.S. Department of the Interior (DOI) newsletter